Cardington, Bedfordshire: Sports

-Cardington is the location of the two largest and most successful football clubs in Bedford Borough.
+Cardington is the location of the two largest football clubs in Bedford Borough.
 Bedford Town F.C. compete at The New Eyrie stadium, and play in the Southern Football League Premier Division.
 Bedford F.C. use the McMullen Park stadium, and play in the Spartan South Midlands Football League Division One.
 Both of the football stadiums are located next to each other on Meadow Lane in Cardington.

 Cardington Artificial Slalom Course is an artificial whitewater canoe slalom course located on the edge of Cardington next to Priory Country Park.
 The course was the first if its kind to be built in the UK, and hosts national canoe slalom competitions and cups.
 It is also used as a main training area for the Viking Kayak Club.